FlexPress/component-search/README.md

 - getQueryString() - Gets the urlencoded GET string used for none ajax searches.
 - getQuerySQL - Gets the sql array by combining the base sql with all the calls to the query builders.
 - getTotalPosts() - Returns the total numbers of posts.
-- getTotalResultsPerPage() - Returns how many posts are displayed per page.
 - havePosts() - Same as wordpress loop code for have_posts.
 - thePost() - Same as wordpress loop for for the_post but it will return the post object instead of making it global.
 - outputResults() - Abstract and needs implementing in conrecreate class, used to output the results.